 Many families opt for a hike or other outdoor activity (such as skiing or snowshoeing) on the first day of the year as a way to start the year off right.
 Growing up, my family would take long walks/hikes on January 1, planning out our “New Year’s Resolutions” and discussing how we plan to make the year a great one.
-What a wonderful way to kick-start the year, especially if you are also participating in our January Hike it Baby 30 challenge!
+What a wonderful way to kick-start the year!

 We have celebrated New Year’s with a “First Day Hike” for the last couple years.
 I look forward to it immensely! – Ryan from the Central Florida Branch